-The government does not have a systematic and comprehensive policy of making information easily accessible for citizens, which would enable citizens to hold the government accountable.
-The Presidency of the Council and the ministries maintain web pages, which publish information about government activities.
-However, the information published on these websites provides more a sequence of events (e.g., meetings of the ministers) than data-rich documentation.
+The government does not have a systematic and comprehensive policy of making information easily accessible for citizens in such a way as would enable citizens to hold the government accountable.
+The Presidency of the Council of Ministers and the ministries themselves maintain web pages that publish information about government activities.
+However, the information published on these websites provides a sequence of events (e.g., meetings of the ministers) rather than data-rich documentation.